pschool-in/curriculum/content/grammar/preposition-2.md

 The children enjoyed the picnic *despite* the bad weather.
 Elephants can run fast *in spite of* their size.
 My mother cooks fresh food *despite* her busy schedule.
-The planes continue to fly *in spite of* the fog.
+The planes continued to fly *in spite of* the fog.
 ```

 ## before vs behind